 On January 31, 1754, Philidor's Ode to Harmony was performed at the Little Theatre in the Haymarket.
 Handel was present at the opening performance.
 He commented on the music and approved of the choruses, but thought the melody was defective.

 In 1754, a German edition of Philidor's book was published in Strasburg.
 Its title was Die Kunst im Schachspiel eitn Meister zu warden.....gewiesen nach den neuesten Mustern des beruhmten und itzelbenden grossen Schachspielmeisters in England.
 It was reprinted in 1764 and 1771.

 In November 1754, Philidor, age 28, returned to Paris after being gone for 9 years.
-He started composing music again.
+He started composing music again, but critics claimed that his music was too Italianate for thier tastes.
 He did not return to England until 1772, 18 years later.

 In 1754, he wrote a motet called Lauda Jerusalem.

 In 1755, he applied unsuccessfully for the post of court composer at Versailles and Master of the Chapel Royal, where two new motets of his composition, including Lauda Jerusalem, were performed.
 A rumor had started that nobody could be a chess master and compose good music, so his church music was not really his own.
 His church music was not accepted by the French royalty because Philidor added an Italian influence, so he turned to comedy opera.
 Marie Leszczynska (1725-1768), Queen of France and wife of Louis XV, thought his motet, Lauda Jerusalem, was "too Italian."
 It had been sung in her presence at Versailles.